micheleangioni/node-lessons/readme.md

 ## Lessons

 The `/lessons` folder contains the list of lessons of this course.
-Each lesson contains a `readme` file with the detailed exaplanation of the lesson itself and an implemetation of the code required to fulfill the requirements of it.
+Each lesson contains a `readme` file with the detailed explanation of the lesson itself and an implemetation of the code required to fulfill the requirements.

 Each lesson has an exhaustive **description**, a list of **goals**, a list of **allowed npm packages**, some **requirements** and a few **suggestions**.